Grounded Values: An Exploration of Soil Ethics in Puerto Rican Coffee Farmers

 Summary:

 Soil degradation, exacerbated by agricultural activities promoting soil erosion, poses significant threats to the ecosystem services provided by soil.
 This trend is particularly concerning in Latin American countries, which lead global coffee production and face challenges from soil erosion, especially in hurricane-prone regions.
 Despite the potential benefits, small-scale coffee farmers often struggle to adopt soil conservation practices due to financial constraints.
 This highlights the need for conservation programs to address both economic and ethical dimensions to enhance adoption rates.
-Current efforts often overlook the social and ethical aspects of soil conservation, resulting in the disregard of farmers' philosophical perspectives.
-To address this gap, we will use a mixed methods embedded research design to examine underserved minority Latino coffee farmers’ values, beliefs, and norms regarding soil conservation and their relationship to motivation to adopt soil conservation practices.
-By exploring these dimensions, we aim to provide insights that can inform more effective and inclusive conservation strategies tailored to the needs and perspectives of coffee farmers.
+Current efforts often overlook the social and ethical aspects of soil conservation, resulting in the disregard of farmers’ philosophical perspectives.
+To address this gap, we used a mixed methods research design to examine underserved minority Latino coffee farmers’ values, beliefs, and norms regarding soil conservation and their relationship to motivation to adopt soil conservation practices.
+By exploring these dimensions, we provide insights that can inform more effective and inclusive conservation strategies tailored to the needs and perspectives of coffee farmers.
 Ultimately, integrating social and ethical considerations into soil conservation efforts is crucial for ensuring the sustainability of coffee farming and protecting the livelihoods of farmers.

 Project Objectives: